edwardcallahan/conductr-ansible/README.md

 echo -e "[local]\n127.0.0.1" | sudo tee -a /etc/ansible/hosts
 ```

-Configure a shell to use ansible from source
+Configure a shell to use Ansible from source

 ```bash
 cd ansible
 source ./hacking/env-setup -q
 ```